laurolins/nanocube/README.md

     http://localhost:29512/count.r("location",range2d(tile2d(0,0,2),tile2d(1,1,3)))

-On the Chicago Crime example would result in a server crash.
+on the Chicago Crime example would result in a server crash.

 ## Installing prerequisites